Sam-Oye01/DSA-Power-BI-class/README.md

 The collection of software services are :

-- Power BI desktop : a software application for building reports.
+- Power BI Desktop : a software application for building reports.
-- Power Bi service : a software as a service (SAAS) application, it requires an enterprise account that runs on subscription.
+- Power Bi Service : a software as a service (SAAS) application, it requires an enterprise account that runs on subscription.
 It stores reports created on the desktop in the cloud and makes it public for interaction and collaboration.
 - Power BI Mobile Apps : an application which can be accessed on mobile phones.
 Public users can view reports on the mobile app version of Power BI.
 It cannot be used for building reports.

 Available data sources in Power BI